Lehlohonolo-Saohatse/Data-Engineering-Sales-Analytics-Using-Microsoft-Fabric-Project/README.md

 ![Phase 7 — Pipeline ran successfully](./screenshots/powerbi.png)

 > `Power BI` Now lets visualize the data in Power BI.
+Current Phase of the Project.
+Since I am on a free account I cannot directly connect the Lakehouse to the Power BI, but an alternative of creating the CSVs, and then importing them to the Power Bi is the plan.

 ---